kushaldas/tunir/docs/usage.rst

 Stateless jobs
 ---------------

-You can run a job as stateless, you will not require any database for that.
+You can run a job as stateless, which does not require any database.
 This will print the result at the end of the run.::

     $ sudo ./tunir --job jobname --stateless